asciinema/asciinema-server/app/views/docs/embedding.html.md

 ### theme

 The `theme` option allows overriding a theme used for the terminal.
-It defaults to a theme set by the asciicast author (or to "tango" if not set by the author).
+It defaults to a theme set by the asciicast author (or to "asciinema" if not set by the author).
+The available themes are:
-There are 4 available themes:

-* seti
+* asciinema
 * tango
 * solarized-dark
 * solarized-light
+* monokai

 ## oEmbed / Open Graph / Twitter Card